weaviate/st-weaviate-connection/README.md

 *🔮 Magic Chat* searches through Magic The Gathering cards with various search options, such as keyword, semantic and hybrid, and performs retrieval-augmented.
 The live demo is accessible through [Streamlit Community Cloud](https://weaviate-magic-chat.streamlit.app/).

-It was built using a previous version (0.0.1) of the Weaviate connector, and the code can be found in the [this repository](https://github.com/thomashacker/weaviate-magic-chat-demo/tree/main).
+It was built using a previous version (0.0.1) of the Weaviate connection, and the code can be found in the [this repository](https://github.com/thomashacker/weaviate-magic-chat-demo/tree/main).

 ## 💖 Open Source Contribution